Rock Bottom

 The Karoo Seabed hardens

 Tectonic forces caused the super-continent to drift apart.
-During many millions of years, over the earht's surface where the Karoo is now, water-borne sedimentary sand built up in layers.
-It hardened into sandstone several kilometers thick, 8km, according to some estimates.
+During many millions of years, over the earth's surface - kind of present day Karooish?
+Anyway - water-borne sedimentary sand built up in layers.
+Hardened into sandstone several kilometers thick, 8km, according to some estimates.

 Continental Pushback

-Later, the land-forms we now know as Antarctica, Australia and South America’s Falkland Plateau pushed back up against what we now call Africa.
-Where the southern and western Cape currently is, the 8 km-thick sandstone-covered land buckled, folding concertina-like; at the same time the bolt of granite anchored the sandstone-laden earth above it, forcing the land on either side to rise.
+Later, as Antarctica, Australia and South America’s Falkland Plateau pushed back up against what we now call Africa, where the southern and western Cape currently is, the 8 km-thick sandstone-covered land buckled, folding concertina-like.
+At the same time, some say, the bolt of granite anchored the sandstone-laden earth above it, forcing the land on either side to rise.
+An argument against this last theory is that this did not happen at other spots with granite under-girds.

 Erosion_A5.svg_.png